Learning disability testing

 Both.
 Many adults pursue an evaluation to understand lifelong patterns and to obtain documentation for college or workplace accommodations.
 The testing is tailored to the person's age and goals.

-What's the difference between this and psychoeducational testing?
+What is the difference between this and psychoeducational testing?

 Will the report tell us exactly how to help?